AtariLab

-AtariLab was a laboratory instrumentation system and related computer software for the Atari 8-bit family intended to be used both at home and in science classroom settings in schools.
+AtariLab was a laboratory instrumentation system and related computer software for the Atari 8-bit computers intended to be used both at home and in science classroom settings in schools.
 The concept was developed by Priscilla Laws, a physics professor at Dickinson College, and developed in partnership with Atari, Inc. The AtariLab Starter Set with the Temperature Module was released in late 1983, and followed by the add-on Light Module in February 1984.
 Several other modules were planned for future release.

 The system was just coming onto the market when Atari was sold to Jack Tramiel and all development on the system ended.
 By this time the development company organized by Laws had ported the system to the Commodore 64 and Apple II.
 Small numbers of the Atari and C64 versions were sold commercially, but the Apple II version was never completed.
 The company went on to produce a professional version of the system for the IBM PC platform, which sold tens of thousands of examples.